 • Property management – block management, tenancy management and the management of commercial buildings.

 In large firms, the activities above are seen as individual specialisms and carried out within separate parts of the business.
-For smaller firms, they usually specialise in one or two of the different areas.
-Separating agency and management will create clarity for members, consumers, and stakeholders.
+Smaller firms usually specialise in one or two of the different areas.
+Separating agency and management will create clarity for RICS members, consumers, and stakeholders.

 Following approval of the RICS Property Agency Management Standards Strategy by the RICS Standards and Regulation Board, RICS is working on reviewing and refreshing the existing body of standards and guidance relating to property lettings, sales, auctions, and agency property management.

-RICS will work to consolidate current guidance into three more succinct professional standards, as detailed below.
+RICS will consolidate current guidance into three succinct professional standards, as detailed below.

 The Rules of Conduct and Conflicts of Interest standards will also influence these new standards.

-This will be a high-level global professional standard that sets out the principles for RICS members and RICS regulated firms operating in residential, commercial and combined real estate agency and management.
-This will cover:
+This is a high-level global professional standard that sets out the principles for RICS members and RICS-regulated firms operating in residential, commercial and combined real estate agency and management.
+This covers:

 These will be UK-focussed documents and will address key issues such as: